 Low-Level Radioactive Waste Disposal

-In Japan, low-level radioactive waste (LLW) is classified into four categories (L1, L2, L3 and TRU waste) according to radioactivity concentration and its origin.
+In Japan, low-level radioactive waste (LLW) is classified into four categories (L1, L2, L3 and TRU waste) according to nuclides contained and its origin.
 Radioactive waste disposal is performed in phases by entities responsible for each category of waste.

 JNFL has been approved the operation of the disposal facilities with a total capacity of 124,672 m³ (623,360 of 200-liter waste drums).